Wiring a Flick-Wipe

 on the motor side of the controller connectors as shown below:

-controller unit doesn't make a connection to the orange/green wire on the
+unit doesn't make a connection to the orange/green wire on the switch side,

-switch side, instead controlling the orange/blue wire directly.
-There will
+instead controlling the orange/blue wire directly.
+There will therefore be no

-therefore be no pulse seen by the controller on the orange/blue wire when the
+pulse seen by the controller on the orange/blue wire when the flick-wipe switch

-flick-wipe switch is operated and I don't believe it will therefore be
+is operated and I don't believe it will therefore be triggered into

-triggered into intermittent wipe mode.
-However, whether it responds as expected
+intermittent wipe mode.
+However, whether it responds as expected to seeing the

-to seeing the motor coming off park would need to be tested.
-I think it will
+motor coming off park would need to be tested.
+I think it will work OK.
+There

-work OK.
-There are actually two different intermittent wiper control units, the
+are actually two different intermittent wiper control units, the Lucas 6DA as

 which works in the basically same way, but may or may not respond in the same